 Almost 70% of the forested land in Campbell County is owned by private individuals.
 That's over 200,000 acres in the hands of private landowners.
 Campbell County Conservation District is working together with these individuals to ensure that forest owners have the information, tools, and resources they need to manage their land in a way that reduces the risks of high intensity wildfire, increases forage resources for livestock, protects water quality and quantity, improves wildlife habitat, and provides insect and disease control.

-The Campbell County Conservation District has been active in pursuing grant funding to help Private landowners shoulder the burden of the cost, in regards to tree thinning projects.
+The Campbell County Conservation District has been active in pursuing grant funding to help private landowners shoulder the burden of the cost of tree thinning projects.
 During 2015 and 2016, CCCD has accomplished approximately 400 acres of timber stand improvements on private lands.

-If you are interseted in learning more about forest managment or cost share programs, please contact the Distrct office.
+If you are interested in learning more about forest management or cost share programs, please contact the District office.

 Campbell County Forestry Strategy